Fraunhofer-IMS/airisc_core_complex/doc/AIRI5C_UserGuide_en.rst

 Summary
 '''''''

-Acting as a peripheral, the UART module provides serial communication capabilities to the Airi5c processor.
+Acting as a peripheral, the UART module provides serial communication capabilities to the AIRISC processor.
 After a complete redesign, this Module now supports the following features:

 *	AHB-Lite interface
-*	Separate registers for control, rx and tx status, all with set/clear access capability
+*	Separate registers for control, RX and TX status, all with set/clear access capability
-*	configurable and independent rx and tx fifo size (1 – 256 frames)
+*	configurable and independent RX and TX fifo size (1 – 256 frames)
 *	configurable number of data bits (5, 6, 7, 8, 9)
 *	configurable parity settings (none, odd, even)
 *	configurable number of stop bits (1, 1.5, 2)
 *	support for hardware flow control (rts/cts)
 *	support for default and none default baud rates
-*	accessible rx and tx FIFO fill levels
+*	accessible RX and TX FIFO fill levels
-*	configurable and independent watermark settings for rx and tx FIFO fill level with interrupt generation
+*	configurable and independent watermark settings for RX and TX FIFO fill level with interrupt generation
 *	error detection
 *	extensive interrupt capabilities